-43. Capital management
+41. Capital management

 The primary objective of the Group's capital management is to ensure that it has appropriate capital structure in order to support its business and maximise shareholder value.
-As at 31 December 2021, the Group's debt-to-equity ratio was 0.59:1 (2020: 0.54:1) and the Company's debt-to-equity ratio was 0.06:1 (2020: 0.05:1).
+As at 31 December 2022, the Group's debt-to-equity ratio was 0.55:1 (2021: 0.59:1) and the Company's debt-to-equity ratio was 0.04:1 (2021: 0.06:1).

-44. Approval of financial statements
+42. Approval of financial statements

-These financial statements were authorised for issue by the Company's Board of Directors on 23 February 2022.
+These financial statements were authorised for issue by the Company's authorised directors on 27 February 2023.

+PART 4

-PART 4: CERTIFICATION OF THE ACCURACY OF INFORMATION
+CERTIFICATION OF THE ACCURACY OF INFORMATION